CharleneMcKeown/Tailwind/README.md

 That is really all you need.
 To demo this:

 1. Create a new branch off main
-1. Edit: **/Source/Tailwind.Traders.Web/ClientApp/src/assets/locales/translation.json** to a new price.
+1. Edit: **/Source/Tailwind.Traders.Web/ClientApp/src/assets/locales/translation.json** to a add a new free shipping price on line 5.
 1. Open a Pull Request into main
 1. Observe your Actions tab - you will see that the build.yml pipeline is building and testing the application.
 1. Once it passes, complete the merge.